Is your dog a picky eater or has gone off its food?

 - Has your dog lost weight or put on a lot of weight recently?

-- Is there any vomiting or diarrhea?
+- Is there any vomiting or diarrhoea?

 - Is your dog’s behaviour different than usual?
 Perhaps the dog seems very lackadaisical and not his usual bouncy self – does your dog who loves to be around you wants to go and lie by himself.